-Dan joined The Wilderness Society as the National Monuments Campaign Representative in February 2014.
+Dan joined The Wilderness Society as the National Monuments Campaign Manager in February 2014.
 In this role, Dan works with Congress and the Executive Branch to defend the President’s authority to designate new national monuments under the Antiquities Act.
 Dan also helps build relationships and support in Congress and the Executive Branch for some of The Wilderness Society’s priority place-based national monument campaigns.

 Before joining the Wilderness Society, Dan worked for a federal relations consulting firm, FaegreBD Consulting, on a wide variety of federal issues on behalf of local governments and other public sector entities.
 Previously, Dan also worked for Congresswoman Donna Edwards (MD-04), the U.S. Green Building Council and Student Conservation Association.